 An order of reinstatement is similar to a set aside order in that it:

-- is issued by a DMV hearing officer at the completion of an administrative hearing,
+- is issued by a DMV hearing officer after an administrative hearing,

 - is an order that ends any period of suspension/revocation, and

-There is a primary difference though between the two orders.
-This is that with a reinstatement order, the hearing officer issues the finding that any original suspension/revocation decision was justified.
+There is a primary difference, though, between the two orders.
+With a reinstatement order, the hearing officer finds that any original suspension/revocation decision was justified.

-This means that the period of suspension or revocation will remain on the person’s driving record.
+This means that the period of suspension or revocation will remain on your driving record.
 A result is a potential of:

 - increased insurance rates, and